8:00am | ‘Meet the Allocator’ Breakfast Roundtables (GP only)

 Snr Governance and Investment Specialist, TfL Pension Fund

-Session B – Private credit data management and analysis
+Session B – Private credit data management and analysis:

 Discussion Points: